8.2.1.3 System design

 - the inverters must be fully type tested to the standards required by the Energy Networks Association recommendations

-- the batteries and storage equipment should not be located where they are at risk of accidental damage or that their enclosures are not designed for
+- the batteries and storage equipment should not be located where they are at risk of accidental damage or where their enclosures are not designed for

 - batteries intended for use in dwellings should be housed in a suitable enclosure meeting the relevant IPX rating